Polyethylene terephthalate: Photovoltaic modules

 BOPET is used in the backsheet of photovoltaic modules.
 Most backsheets consist of a layer of BOPET laminated to a fluoropolymer or a layer of UV stabilized BOPET.

 PET is also used as a substrate in thin film solar cells.

 Thermoplastic resins

 PET can be compounded with glass fibre and crystallization accelerators, to make thermoplastic resins.
 These can be injection moulded into parts such as housings, covers, electrical appliance components and elements of the ignition system.

+Nanodiamonds

+PET is stoichiometrically a mixture of carbon and H2O, and therefore has been used in an experiment involving laser-driven shock compression which created nanodiamonds and superionic water.
+This could be a possible way of producing nanodiamonds commercially.